 Junior Secondary Staff 2021

-Dakabin State High School have a number of staff who are committed to ensuring each student is supported through their time at school.
+Dakabin State High School has a number of staff who are committed to ensuring each student is supported through their time at school.
 The following people are important for your student to know:

-Deputy Principal Year 7 and 8 Ms Sandy Kane
+Deputy Principal Year 7 and 8 Mrs Julie-Anne Byster

 Deputy Principal Year 9 Mrs Kellie Bartkowski

-Head of Department Junior Secondary Miss Sarah Roberts
+Head of Department Junior Secondary Mr Ethan McIntosh

 Year 7 Coordinator Mrs Caroline Wheeler